 Diamonds with translucent, non-reflective inclusion or inclusions located at the girdle where prongs could cover them are desirable.

 Prongs and bezels holding a stone are partially covering it.
-Strategically placing metal over the inclusion can hide it from the view.
+Strategically placing metal over the inclusion can hide it from view.

 There are a few things to consider.
 Often the inclusion is too big to be covered.
-Also, some inclusions make a diamond fragile, so applying the pressure with a prong during the setting can shatter the stone.
+Also, some inclusions make a diamond fragile, so applying pressure with a prong during the setting can shatter the stone.
 And finally, sometimes, it is impossible to cover several inclusions without altering the prong’s position, which can negatively affect the jewel’s look.

 An “eye-clean” diamond has no imperfections visible to the unaided eye.
 However, vision clarity, peripheral awareness, eye coordination, depth perception, focusing ability, and color vision vary from person to person.
 It makes a clear definition of “eye clean” impossible.

 The traditional clarity grading system relies on 10x magnification to define the visibility of the inclusion.

 What GIA should have done is to split SI stones into three or even four sub-categories.
 Unfortunately, they opted for just two, opening the door for creative and totally subjective opinions.

 Regardless of their clarity grade, the eye-clean stones offer excellent value to the consumer.

 There are only two clarity grades for most consumers: stones that look clean and those with something inside, real or imaginary.